abisosolutions/Abiso-Clicker-Pro-Distribution/README.md

 8. ☕ **Master Timers & BGM:** Project a beautiful countdown timer on the big screen during breaks, complete with built-in Lo-Fi background music and alarm chimes.
 9. 🎲 **Random Audience Picker:** Run live Q&A sessions or raffles directly on the projector screen with an animated spinner and a 'Never Repeat' memory pool.
 10. 📊 **Post-Show PDF Analytics:** Automatically generates a beautiful PDF report detailing your slide pacing, total duration, and audience engagement metrics.
-11. 🔊 **System Media Remote:** Control laptop volume, mute, and trigger smart play/pause for local PowerPoint videos, YouTube, Vimeo, and Canva embeds.
+11. 🔊 **System Media Remote & PPT Bridge:** Control laptop volume and mute remotely.
+For PowerPoint decks containing embedded videos, the lightweight Media Bridge Add-in gives you 0ms background Play/Pause control without needing mouse clicks or taking focus away from your slides.
 12. 🛡️ **Stage-Rescue Failover:** Corporate WiFi blocking your connection?
 Our 5-Second Mobile Hotspot failover ensures you never lose control on stage.

 ---